 Wrong Fit for This Page

-If you are a major horizontal operator with a full automation program already in place, this page is too ground-level.
+If you are a major operator with a full automation program already in place on high-rate unconventional pads, this page is too ground-level.
 Your wellsite automation is a program managed by your automation team, not a decision at the well.
-This page is for smaller operators, independents, and contract pumpers who need to understand what fits on the pad and where to sequence the spend.
+This page is for independent producers (anywhere from a handful of wells to 2,000+) who need to understand what fits on the pad and where to sequence the spend, regardless of whether the field work is done by company pumpers or a contract pumping outfit.

 FAQ